Mdsomratakbor/JavaScript-Interview-Question/Question.md

 ### 26. What would be the result of 3+2+"7"?

 `Since 3 and 2 are integers, they will be added numerically.
 And since 7 is a string, its concatenation will be done.
 So the result would be 57.`

+### 27. Explain how to detect the operating system on the client machine?

+`In order to detect the operating system on the client machine, the navigator.platform string (property) should be used.`